PirateforFreedom/TypeAgent/README.md

 - New ideas and new features will be added continuously,make everyone use very well

 ## Roadmap
-goal: EQ and IQ AGENT  or  a tool man(not only chat but also do something automately) ,or briage of  llm and application
+goal: EQ and IQ AGENT  or  a tool man(not only chat but also do something automately) ,or briage of  llm and application,finally to acting agent